Daniel-Q-Reis/HealthCoreAPI/README.md

 - **`src/healthcoreapi/`**: Holds the project-level configuration, including settings, URL routing, and ASGI/WSGI entrypoints.
 - **Service Layer**: Business logic is encapsulated in services, decoupled from Django's views.
 - **Repository Pattern**: Data access is abstracted through repositories, making it easy to switch data sources and mock for tests.
+- **Cloud-Native Design**: Built with containerization and Kubernetes deployment in mind.

 ### Documentation